WVUHPC/Introduction-HPC/_episodes/14-compile.md

 ~~~
 {: .source }

-The code uses an auxiliary subroutine `init_random_seed` to generate a different set of pseudo random numbers on each run.
+The code uses an auxiliary subroutine `init_random_seed` to generate a different set of pseudo-random numbers on each run.

 Depending on the fortran compiler you want to use (gfortran or ifort) you execute: